waynewa/SampleProjects/README.md

 # Sample Projects

-This offers multiple C# sample projects based on the WWSeleniumBase Framework (https://github.com/waynewa/WWiTSeleniumBase).
-These projects are designed to provide developers with a starting point for building automated tests with Selenium WebDriver.
-While the projects are regularly updated, it's important to note that they might go out of date with some features.
-Therefore, developers should be prepared to modify the code as necessary to ensure compatibility with their specific testing needs.
-Nonetheless, the sample projects provide a solid foundation for building robust and efficient automated testing frameworks with Selenium WebDriver in C#.
+This resource presents several C# sample projects derived from the WWSeleniumBase Framework (https://github.com/waynewa/WWiTSeleniumBase).
+The purpose of these projects is to furnish developers with a foundation for initiating automated tests using Selenium WebDriver.
+Although these projects undergo regular updates, it is essential to acknowledge that certain features may become outdated over time.
+Consequently, developers should be ready to make necessary code modifications to align with their unique testing requirements.
+Nonetheless, these sample projects establish a sturdy groundwork for constructing resilient and effective automated testing frameworks with Selenium WebDriver in C#.

 ## Projects